Follow These Steps to Avoid a Bed Bug Infestation

 Know What Bed Bug Bites Look Like

 Identifying what a bed bug bite looks like will help you to pinpoint the problem before things get out of control and turn into a full-blown infestation.
 Bites are usually small red marks found on the hands, arms, face and neck.
 They typically appear in rows and can be itchy.
 Bed bugs aren’t the only pests that can harm your home and health.
-Cockroaches can too!
-Here’s how to get rid of them.
+Don’t ignore pest problems; take care of them before things get out of hand.

 Prepare for Travel with Vacuum-Sealed Bags